 He will NEVER forsake you.
 Remember “Greater is He that is in you, than he that is in the world.”

 God wants us to reach out to him every day – not just on Sundays or when times are bad.
 He will be there for the good, the bad and the ugly.
 He will stick closer than a brother, if we let Him.

 If you don’t know for sure that it is well with your soul, reach out and ask God.

 He’s just waiting for your whisper……….

 Be sure to check out another of my articles: We Gather Together

-Please leave a comment or a suggestion for an article:
+Please take a moment and leave a comment or suggestion for an article: